 Now if you get a positive result, you can go ahead implement it in your website and see changes if not don’t worry you can just use it as a learning experience and generate better hypothesis next time.

 Why A/B testing?

-Product owners can now make careful changes to their app or webpages while they collect data on the results.
-They can construct hypothesis, experiment using the same, understand what has had a positive or negative effect and then incorporate the same in their product.
+Product owners can now make careful changes to their app or web pages while they collect data on the results.
+They can construct the hypothesis, experiment using the same, understand what has had a positive or negative effect and then incorporate the same into their product.

 A/B testing and SEO

-How to prevent Googlebot from getting confused with multiple versions of same webpage?
+How to prevent Googlebot from getting confused with multiple versions of the same webpage?